cathiele/rpngo/USER_GUIDE.md

 +------------------+---------------+
 ```

-How do we do it?

 The `rpngo` window system works a bit like html tables.
 You have a 'root'
-window (like a table) that can either contain `1xn` or `nx1` children.
+window that can contain children as rows or columns.
 Each child can either be a window (input, stack, etc) or a window
-group with the same rules as the root group.
+group that can contain it's own children.
+You can make a big tree
+of window groups if you want, but usually just one or two is all you'll
+need.

 Let get on with how you would create the layout above.
 First, lets reset
 everything: